voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 Askin about options

 Preset Simple Tense
-Prepositions: Opposite / Across from/ Behing/ In front of Question words
+Prepositions: Opposite / Across from/ Behind/ In front of Question words

 At a restaurant
 Menu items

-# Lesson 8 - Eithieth week
+# Lesson 8 - Eightieth week
 Asking about routines and habitual actions
 Asking about facts
 Asking about present options